Backend — Environment & Configuration

 3. It looks like: postgresql://user:pass@host.neon.tech/dbname?sslmode=require

-4. Use this exact string for both DATABASE_URL and DIRECT_URL.
+4. Use this exact string for DATABASE_URL.

 Local PostgreSQL